 Stuffed pepper soup is an easy dinner that's deliciously satisfying and healthy!
 This soup uses all of the ingredients in classic stuffed peppers (beef, bell pepper, rice, tomatoes) in the form of a tasty soup.

 About The Recipe

-This recipe takes all the traditional stuffed pepper ingredients and turns them into a soup.
+This recipe takes all of the ingredients in classic, baked stuffed peppers and turns them into a tasty soup!
 Plus it's easier to make than classic stuffed peppers because everything cooks in one pot on the stove.

 Full of Italian flavors, this soup is always an instant hit.
 It's hearty, satisfying, and comforting.

 You can make this as a quick dinner on a busy night or make it ahead of time for the week.
 This recipe reheats well (and tastes even better as leftovers)!
 It also makes a large batch of soup (about 6 servings).

 Stuffed Pepper Soup Ingredients

 The full recipe is at the bottom of this page, but here's a quick overview of what you'll need + how to make this soup:

 - 1 cup uncooked brown rice